 -G.K.
-Chesterton About this Service PALM SUNDAY: THE SUNDAY OF THE PASSION The Church begins the Liturgy of Holy Week with the solemn commemoration of our Lord Jesus Christ's triumphal entry into Jerusalem.
+Chesterton ABOUT THIS SERVICE PALM SUNDAY: THE SUNDAY OF THE PASSION The Church begins the Liturgy of Holy Week with the solemn commemoration of our Lord Jesus Christ's triumphal entry into Jerusalem.
 The congregation joins in the Palm Sunday procession as an act of loyalty to Christ.
 The scripture readings together with the solemn reading of the Passion draw us into the heart of Holy Week.
 The pilgrim Egeria, a 4th-century Spanish nun who made a pilgrimage to the Holy Land and carefully recorded her experiences of Holy Week in Jerusalem, describes the Palm Sunday Procession she experienced there.
 Drawing on this source, the 8th-century Gallican Bobbio Missal provides texts and rubrics for the Blessing of the Palms, which symbolize the victory of Christ.
 These led to the development of the elaborate dramatic celebrations of the Middle Ages.
 The restoration of the Holy Week liturgies after Vatican II have replaced these by simpler but still quite affecting services.
 There is a triple emphasis to the liturgy of Palm Sunday.
 It begins with the pomp and glory of our Lord's triumphal entry into Jerusalem, as we cry, "Hosanna, blessed is the One who comes in the name of the Lord!"
 These "Hosannas!" soon change to "Crucify him!" as we join those who seek to bring about the death of Jesus.
 Finally, awed by the extent of Christ's self-sacrificing love, we celebrate the Holy Eucharist in thanksgiving for the Passion of our Lord by whose wounds we are healed.
 The truth and power of this day is that we all are responsible, through our sins, for the passion and death of our Lord.
 The glory and hope of this day is that we know by faith the truth of the resurrection and the promise of eternal life.
 The wonder and promise of this day is that while we were yet sinners, Christ died to save us, and that by his agony and death he has won for us our salvation.
 By his death we are redeemed, restored, and have eternal life.
 Jesus, though God, you came as a slave, not seizing power, but desiring emptiness.
 Humility, suffering, even death are your strength.
 Give us the mind that is in you.
 Source: The Rev. Bruce W.B.
 Jenneker

-THE ENTRANCE Rite

-Prelude

-Prelude on Rockingham

-C. S. Lang (1891-1971)

-Acclamation and Collect

-BCP p.
-270

-At the sound of the bell, please stand as you are able.
+THE LITURGY OF THE PALMS Zuccotti Park, 10:30am WELCOME The Blessing of the Palms will take place in Zuccotti Park towards the Broadway end.
+Please find a place to sit or stand near the steps.
+You are invited to take large palm branches from the containers to carry and wave in the procession.
+Wear a green-and-white security pin to pass more quickly through security at St. Paul's Chapel.
+Acclamation and Collect BCP p.
+270 At the sound of the bell, please stand as you are able and gather at the steps.
 Celebrant Blessed is the King who comes in the name of the Lord.
 People Peace in heaven and glory in the highest.
 Celebrant Let us pray.